calebgeniesse/reciprocal_isomap/README.md

 ### The `ReciprocalIsomap` object

-Here, we will walk through the simple usage of the `ReciprocalIsomap`.
+Here, we will walk through a simple example using `ReciprocalIsomap`.

 ```python
 from reciprocal_isomap import ReciprocalIsomap